Joseph H. (wahalatsu?) Seymour, Jr. Squaxin Island/Pueblo of Acoma

 “In my career, I’ve worked with glass, photography, Salish wool weaving, prints, wood, and rawhide drums.
 I’ve been very fortunate to have a community of artists that I’m able to work with and that are very supportive of my career.
 If it were not for their caring and sharing of ideas, I would not be the artist that I am today.”

 “I hope that as I continue in my artistic career, I can pass on the teachings and nurturing spirit that have been shown to me.”

 Joe has been a participating artist in the 2007, 2008, and 2010 “In the Spirit” art shows, facilitated through the Longhouse and the Washington State History Museum.
-His work can be seen in the Portland Art Museum in Portland, Oregon, the Squaxin Museum, Learning and Resource Center in Shelton, Washington, and the Hilo Art Museum in Hilo, Hawai’i.
+His work can be seen in the Portland Art Museum, Portland, Oregon, The Burke Museum, Seattle, Washington, Squaxin Museum, Learning and Resource Center in Shelton, Washington, and the Hilo Art Museum, in Hilo, Hawai’i.

 Joe has been the recipient of the 2008 Native Arts grant from the Potlatch Fund, located in Seattle, WA.
 He has also been a recipient of the 2007, 2008, 2009, 2011 and 2018 National Native Creative Development Program grant from the Longhouse at Evergreen State College, located in Olympia, WA.
 He has also been a recipient of the 2011 Visual Art Program grant from the National Museum for the American Indian.